pagemachine/authorized-keys/README.md

 $authorizedKeys->removeKey($key);
 ```

-To close things off, write back the file:
+To close things off, write back the file, all empty lines and comments will be left unchanged:

 ```php
 $authorizedKeys->toFile($path);